Realtors: An EPIC Opportunity!

 The EPIC Opportunity

-As I write this in July 2021, the real estate market is in a frenzy.
+As I write this in July 2021, the real estate market resembles a feeding frenzy for sharks.
 With interest rates so low, Realtors, mortgage companies and title agents are having a killer year.

 But those of us that have lived through the tech crash of 2000 and housing crisis of 2008 – 2010 know that the real estate market can’t continue at its current frenetic pace much longer.
 Inflation is heading up and central bankers are threatening to raise interest rates sooner than they had planned.